If the Panama hat fits …

 Opacity is of the essence

 Ever been bitten by a conspiracy theory?
-My initial feelings about the sale of our country’s assets hasn’t changed (it’s a training of people and management development issue, not a generic incompetence issue).
+My initial feelings about the embezzlement of our country’s assets haven’t changed (we need integrity, real transparency, training and leadership development).
 Faced by the Land Registry sale, I didn’t experience more than my usual sentiments when I consider the wrong-headed waste of privatisation.
 Does the public ever benefit?
 PFI? — that’s for another day.

 Buy a bargain